-Climate Prediction Center's Hispaniola Hazards Outlook For USAID / FEWS-NET 16 - 22 February 2023
+Climate Prediction Center's Hispaniola Hazards Outlook For USAID / FEWS-NET 23 February - 01 March 2023

-Near-normal rainfall conditions are expected over Hispaniola during the next week.
+Little rainfall conditions are expected over southern Haiti and the eastern Dominican Republic.

-Last week, between no rains and little rain, was reported over Hispaniola, where near-to-average rainfall conditions prevailed.
-The map of 30-day total rainfall accumulations also shows near-to-normal conditions for Hispaniola, except for a localized area in the north of the Dominican Republic that shows slightly above-average rainfall conditions.
+Last week, seasonal near-to-average conditions were reported across Hispaniola, where no rains were observed.
+As a result, the 30-day total rainfall accumulations map also shows near-to-normal conditions for Hispaniola, except for a localized area in the south of Haiti that shows slightly below-average rainfall conditions.
 However, over the past 90 days, much of the Island recorded below-average seasonal conditions, with the highest deficits observed in southern Haiti.
-Further, satellite-based vegetation products show below-average conditions over some areas of the Island, including northern Haiti and the southern and western portions of the Dominican Republic.
+Further, satellite-based vegetation products show that below-average conditions prevailed in some areas of the Island, including northern Haiti and the south and western portions of the Dominican Republic.

-During the next week, a high-pressure system will be expected to sit over the northern Atlantic, which might suppress rainfall and result in near-average conditions over Hispaniola.
-Little to light rain, however, might happen across the Island.
+During the next week, a high-pressure system will be expected to sit over the northern Atlantic, which might suppress rainfall and result in below-to near-average conditions over Hispaniola.